TUW-GEO/ReconOri/dvlp.md

 ## Compiling the PlugIn

-Only necessary when introducing an .ui-file other than the main one, or if a resource file has changed.
+Only necessary when `resources.qrc` has changed.
 If so, call in OSGeo4W shell:

 ```
-... image_selection>python -m pip install pb_tool
-... image_selection>%APPDATA%\Python\Python39\Scripts\pb_tool.exe compile
+... image_selection>pyrcc5 -o resources_rc.py resources.qrc
 ```

-Or call `pyrcc5 -o resources_rc.py resources.qrc` directly.

 ## Debugging the PlugIn